c19witness/uk-covid19-inquiry/2023-10-11_module-2/3_Sir_Mark_Walport.rst

 **Sir Mark Walport**: That is absolutely correct.
 There were no specific medical interventions at that stage.

 But it's important to recognise that not only do different viruses vary, but the coronavirus itself varied over time, and the main driver for the evolution of a virus or, indeed, a bacteria is to reproduce more effectively.
-And so, in general, infectious diseases tend to become more transmissible, and so the barrier function of, for example, a mask becomes harder and harder as the transmissibility goes up.
+And so, in general, infectious diseases tend to become more transmissible, and so the barrier function of, for example, a :outline:`mask` becomes harder and harder as the transmissibility goes up.

 **Lead Inquiry**: In truth, all governments faced a terrible quandary, did they not --